Try our new research platform with insights from 80,000+ expert users

 "The main aspect we like is that it's been easy to use."

-"The most valuable features are unlimited storage, scalability, and performance."
+"The most valuable features of Amazon S3 are compatibility and reliability."

 "Storage was taking up maybe 10 to 20% of my life at the startup, and now it takes up zero.
 I was personally running all the infrastructure for the company.
 Now that we've moved to NetApp, I don't have to worry about making sure it's up and running.
 It's made my life personally much better."